Contact Us

 How to Prepare for the Stocky migration

-Once you have a clear understanding of your current processes and needs, you can start exploring the options available.
+Once you have a clear understanding of your current processes and requirements, you can start exploring the options available.
 There are a lot of inventory management tools out there, so it's important to find one that fits your specific needs and budget.
-You should also consider the level of support, training and experience of the team behind the application, as this can be critical for migrating and getting the most for your investment.
+You should also consider the level of support, training and experience of the team behind the application, as this can be critical for ensuring a smooth migration.

-Below we will cover some of the key processes that Stocky was used for and see what Shopify is replacing it with and how you can use it.
-We will also cover how our own application, Stock Takes by Pimsical, can also help.
+Below we will cover some of the key processes that Stocky was used for, assess what Shopify is replacing it with and how you can use it.
+We will also cover how our own app, Stock Takes by Pimsical, can also help.

 Stock takes